Named

 believed in IntraLinks’ potential to aggressively pursue it.
 Under Kairouz’s

 leadership, Rho Ventures led a $50 million financing round for IntraLinks.
+In

 2007, with the company back on track and achieving significant success, TA